What are the main stages of drug development in biotechnology?

 Study for the Biotechnology Development and Research Pathways and Careers Test with flashcards and multiple choice questions, each featuring hints and explanations.
 Get ready for your exam!

-The main stages of drug development in biotechnology encompass a comprehensive and structured process.
-The correct choice highlights four critical phases: discovery, preclinical testing, clinical trials, and regulatory approval.
+The main stages of drug development in biotechnology involve a comprehensive process that ensures the safety, efficacy, and regulatory compliance of new drugs before they reach the market.
+The correct choice outlines these stages as discovery, preclinical testing, clinical trials, and regulatory approval.

 Subscribe